exploratory-io/book/tutorials/flight2.md

-As you have seen, with Exploratory, not only can you filter the data with aggregate or window functions, but also you can assemble them flexibly to answer your analysis question without disturbing the way you would ask the question.
+As you have seen, with Exploratory, not only can you filter the data with various type of functions like string, date, aggregate, window functions, etc, but also you can assemble them flexibly to answer your analysis question without disturbing the way you would ask the question.